oceanprotocol/docs/developers/ocean-cli/publish.md

+---
-# Publish a Dataset 📤
+title: Publish a Dataset 📤
+---

 Once you've configured the RPC environment variable, you're ready to publish a new dataset on the connected network.
 Our flexible setup allows you to switch to a different network simply by substituting the RPC endpoint with one corresponding to another network. 🌐